sanghuncheong/JACO_AM/README.md

 # JACO_AM
-This repository is Arm move node for JACO robot.

 JACO_AM is a ROS-node that let you plan the JACO arm using MoveIT(https://moveit.ros.org/).
 To use this node you need to install MoveIT.

+## Installation

+You need to install MoveIT before install this package.

+## Description

+You can communicate with JACO_AM through both ros-topic(https://github.com/sanghuncheong/JACO_AM/blob/tutorial/msg/README.md) and ros-service(https://github.com/sanghuncheong/JACO_AM/blob/tutorial/srv/README.md).

-### Callback functions for ROS-topics
+## Callback functions for ROS-topics

     # Below functions plan arm trajectory using the message protocol.
     rospy.Subscriber('check_goal_pose_msg', arm_move_msg, AM.check_goal_pose_m)